-- Read 1 article, take notes, and fill in chart.
-Bring evidence of notes and chart to class.
+- Read 2 articles, take notes, and fill in chart.

-- Order one book from Interlibrary Loan.
+- Make sure you have ordered at least one book from Interlibrary Loan.
 Find it on Amazon, and then check the Lamson online catalog to make sure we don’t own it before you order it!

 - Read “Why Openness in Education?” in our textbook, and annotate with Hypothes.is.